Pages

 Query string parameters are passed to pages and other endpoints as variables.

-You would then have access to a $Test
+You would then have access to a `$Test` variable that contained the value `123`.

 $Pages += New-UDPage -Name 'Administrators' -Content {